lsulibraries/AMQuartex-data-ingestion/LDL To AMQuartex Migration/Workflow.md

-# LDL to AM Quartex Ingestion Workflow
+# LDL - AM Quartex Ingestion Workflow

 ### 1. DOWNLOAD ALL ASSETS AND METADATA